masonium/twinkle/README.md

 Twinkle (tentative name) is path tracer written C++.
 It will emphasize tracing implicit surfaces using physically realistic BRDFs in a distributed setting.

 ## Building
-`make` should create the twinkle executable.
+`make` should create the twinkle executable, `./twinkle`.

 ## Testing
-`make test` will run an assorted, disorganized collection of tests.
+`make test` will run an assorted, disorganized collection of unit tests.

 ## Current Features
 Shapes
 * Sphere
+* Plane
+* Implicit Surface
+* KD-tree-based triangle mesh
 Lights
 * Point
 * Directional